- Professional Health Insurance of Advanced Studies

 PLEASE NEVER GIVE YOUR MEDICARE NUMBER TO ANYONE OVER THE PHONE!

-Social Security Finally Announces 1.7 Percent Benefit Increase for 2013!
-Monthly Social Security and Supplemental Security Income (SSI) benefits for nearly 62 million Americans will increase 1.7 percent in 2013, the Social Security Administration announced today.
-The 1.7 percent cost-of-living adjustment (COLA) will begin with benefits that more than 56 million Social Security beneficiaries receive in January 2013.
-Increased payments to more than 8 million SSI beneficiaries will begin on December 31, 2012.
+Social Security Finally Announces 0.3 Percent Benefit Increase for 2017!
+Monthly Social Security and Supplemental Security Income (SSI) benefits for nearly 65 million Americans will increase 0.3 percent in 2017, the Social Security Administration announced today.
+The 0.3 percent cost-of-living adjustment (COLA) will begin with benefits that more than 56 million Social Security beneficiaries receive in January 2017.